 We’re big proponents of diversifying the qualities that define good health.
 Healthy men are fit and free of harmful diseases, of course, but they’re also good husbands, boyfriends, fathers, bosses, and employees.
 Healthy men also manage their personal finances in healthy ways.
 And over the years, Men’s Health has shared essential advice from the top financial experts in the field to help you maximise your money.
-Click on for the 9 best money tips in Men’s Health history.
+These are the 9 best money tips in Men’s Health history:

 Figure Out Your Net Worth

 Would you start a diet without knowing your weight?
 Of course not.
 So begin your financial planning by determining your net worth.
 It’s assets minus liabilities, or what you own minus what you owe.
 Simple enough but few people even approximate their net worth.